Offering support in three areas

 Questions

 Deep Old Roots offers steady, grounded presence.
-The work is slower, embodied, and transformative — focused on restoring regulation, meaning, and authentic strength rather than quick fixes.
+The work is slower, embodied, and transformative.
+We focus on restoring regulation, meaning, and authentic strength rather than quick fixes.

-Deep Old Roots Counselling is distinct because it works at depth, not just at the level of symptoms.
+Deep Old Roots Counselling is distinct because we work at depth, not just at the level of symptoms.
 While many services focus on strategies alone, I integrate a person-centred, deeply attuned approach with nervous-system regulation and somatic awareness.
-That means we don’t just talk about anxiety, addiction, or grief — we gently work with how they live in the body.
+That means we don’t just talk about anxiety, addiction, or grief, we gently work with how they live in the body.

 Earlier in my career, I completed a post-baccalaureate qualification in secondary history teaching at the University of Hawaiʻi and a Bachelor of Arts in International Affairs & History from the University of Colorado Boulder.